Lhongpei/PDHCG/README.md

 # PDHCG QP Solver
 This Repo contains the codebase of the paper "A Restarted Primal-Dual Hybrid Conjugate Gradient Method for Large-Scale Quadratic Programming".
+## Notice
+PDHCG is under active development.
+Please feel free to report any problem!
 ## Cite

 To cite the contents of this repository, please cite both the paper and this repo, using their respective DOIs.